10 Tips to Help You Build a Successful Business Brand

-A brand is the sum total of the experiences of your customers and potential customers have with your company.
+A brand is the sum total of the experiences your customers and potential customers have with your company.
 A successful business brand communicates what your company does, how it does it, and at the same time, establishes trust and credibility.
-Your brand lives in everyday interactions with your customers, the images you share, the messages you post on your website, the content of your marketing materials, and in your posts on social networks.
+Your brand lives in everyday interactions with your customers, the images you share, the messages you post on your website, the content of your marketing materials, and your posts on social networks.

 How can an organisation develop a successful business brand on a smaller budget?
 Here are 10 tips to help you get started:

 One of the most iconic brands of our time – Apple – was reborn after it launched, in 1997, an innovative campaign inviting people to “Think Different”.
 Today, Apple products are perceived to be better designed, more fun, and more reliable than products from Apple’s competitors.
 What makes your business unique?
 What’s your story?
 What do you do that others in your industry do not do?

 Many of the world’s best brands, including Google, Amazon, Facebook, Virgin, and Skype, spend modest sums on advertising and instead, focus on building and improving their communities.
 Those companies understand that if people trust a brand’s community, they will extend trust to the brand.

 You do not have their budgets, but businesses have many opportunities to build online and offline communities.
 For example, you can build online communities on LinkedIn, Twitter, Facebook, your small business blog, Instagram, or other social networks.
 And remember that you can’t be in all places at once.
 Pick one or two places where you can focus on building your community and invest your time and resources there.